KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

     sorting order
 -   The default format selector is bv*+ba/b.
-This means that if a combined video + audio format that is better than the best video-only format is found, the former will be prefered.
+This means that if a combined video + audio format that is better than the best video-only format is found, the former will be preferred.
 Use -f bv+ba/b or --compat-options format-spec to revert this
 -   Unlike youtube-dlc, yt-dlp does not allow merging multiple audio/video streams into one file by default (since this conflicts with the use of -f bv*+ba).
 If needed, this feature must be enabled using --audio-multistreams and --video-multistreams.
 You can also use --compat-options multistreams to enable both
--   --ignore-errors is enabled by default.
+-   --no-abort-on-error is enabled by default.
 Use --abort-on-error or --compat-options abort-on-error to abort on errors instead
 -   When writing metadata files such as thumbnails, description or infojson, the same information (if available) is also written for playlists.
 Use --no-write-playlist-metafiles or --compat-options no-playlist-metafiles to not write these files
--   --add-metadata attaches the infojson to mkv files in addition to writing the metadata when used with --write-infojson.
-Use --compat-options no-attach-info-json to revert this
+-   --add-metadata attaches the infojson to mkv files in addition to writing the metadata when used with --write-info-json.
+Use --no-embed-info-json or --compat-options no-attach-info-json to revert this
+-   Some metadata are embedded into different fields when using --add-metadata as compared to youtube-dl.
+Most notably, comment field contains the webpage_url and synopsis contains the description.
+You can use --parse-metadata to modify this to your liking or use --compat-options embed-metadata to revert this
 -   playlist_index behaves differently when used with options like --playlist-reverse and --playlist-items.
 See #302 for details.
 You can use --compat-options playlist-index if you want to keep the